Love easy cakes? This peach dump cake version is a summer dessert star!

 Can I use other cake mix flavors in my dump cake?

 Certainly!
-You could try white cake or mix or even butter pecan cake mix!
+While my recipe uses a box of yellow cake mix, you can use white cake mix or even butter pecan cake mix!
 This will change the flavor slightly and my preferred cake mix for this recipe is yellow, but it’s always fun to experiment!

 Topping Ideas for Peach Dump Cake